-To see the OS version and build number on a new Firebox that has a front LCD panel:
+To find the OS version and build number on a new Firebox that has a front LCD panel:

 - Power on the Firebox.

-- Use the arrow keys near the LCD panel to see the installed OS version.
+- Use the arrow keys near the LCD panel to find the installed OS version.

-To see the OS version and build number installed on a new Firebox that does not have an LCD panel:
+To find the OS version and build number installed on a new Firebox that does not have an LCD panel:

 - Start the Firebox.
 It does not need to be connected to the Internet for this procedure.